Azure-Samples/ms-identity-docs-code-dotnet/desktop-winforms/README.md

 ### 3. Update code sample in _MainWindow.cs_ with app registration values

-Finally, set the following values in _MainWindow.xaml.cs_.
+Finally, set the following values in _MainWindow.cs_.

 ```csharp
 // 'Tenant ID' of your Azure AD instance - this value is a GUID